 As announced earlier, the Cosmos will indeed be the next evolution for the Vive series of headsets, offering next-level gaming in virtual reality.
-Unlike the original Vive and Vive Pro, the Cosmos will use a new version of HTC's tracking system that will allow you to bring the headset with you from one place to the next.
+Cosmos will also use a new version of HTC's tracking system that will allow you to bring the headset with you from one place to the next.

 In addition to next-gen tracking that presumably uses those two side-facing cameras, the headset will use new light bar-equipped controllers and a screen that, according to HTC, will minimize the screen door effect that plagues low-resolution headsets.